How Much Time is Too Much Time? 5 Screen Time Strategies

 5 Strategies for Screen Time

-- Model screen time behavior you’d like to see in your child by putting away your phone or computer when your child isn’t supposed to be on his.
+This strategy is so powerful yet so simple.
+Model the screen you’d like to see in your child by putting away your phone or computer when your child isn’t supposed to be on his.

-- Make areas of your home screen free.
-The AAP recommends that bedrooms, meal time, and parent-child playtime be screen free for children and parents.
+The AAP recommends that bedrooms, meal time, and parent-child playtime be screen free for children AND parents!

 Ultimately, the choice of how much screen time is the right amount is up to each individual family.
 The most important thing to remember is that you children have enough time for adequate sleep, physical activity, and social interaction with family, along with their connections in online spaces.